zarr-developers/VirtualiZarr/docs/usage.md

 You can see that the dataset contains a mixture of virtual variables backed by `ManifestArray` objects, and loadable variables backed by (lazy) numpy arrays.

 Loading variables can be useful in a few scenarios:
-1. You need to look at the actual values of a muilti-dimensional variable in order to decide what to do next,
+1. You need to look at the actual values of a multi-dimensional variable in order to decide what to do next,
 2. Storing a variable on-disk as a set of references would be inefficient, e.g. because it's a very small array (saving the values like this is similar to kerchunk's concept of "inlining" data),
 3. The variable has encoding, and the simplest way to decode it correctly is to let xarray's standard decoding machinery load it into memory and apply the decoding.